-After working a midnight tractor-trailer accident that was quite labor intensive I was reminded of the importance of relationship management.
-The wreck was a 53 footer loaded with retail goods.
-During transport, the brakes locked-up causing a fire that completely engulfed the trailer.
+After working a midnight tractor-trailer accident that was quite labor intensive, I was reminded of the importance of relationship management in the towing industry.
+The wreck was a 53-footer loaded with retail goods.
+During transport, the brakes locked up, causing a fire that completely engulfed the trailer.
 There was dog food, water bottles, paper goods, health and beauty products, and more – all mixed together in a disgusting wet, ashy mess.
 And because we feared it might reignite and that the roof might collapse if we tried to move it, all that mess had to be removed from the trailer—roadside.

-When the emergency was over I gathered the expenses, figured up the bill, and sent it over to the trucking company for payment.
-My first thought was how to get your towing bill paid with zero cargo and a burned out trailer?
+When the emergency was over, I gathered the expenses, figured out the bill, and sent it over to the trucking company for payment.
+My first thought was how to get your towing bill paid with zero cargo and a burned-out trailer.

-Now, these recoveries cost quite a bit more than a basic tow, it usually runs into the multiple thousands.
-And since that’s the case I’m quite accustomed to questions regarding the charges.
-Insurance companies and company reps alike don’t understand what it takes to complete such a huge endeavor, especially in the middle of the night with a Trooper-enforced time-frame.
-And when they get a look at the invoice— many of these guys… follow-up with aggressive questioning.
+Now, these recoveries cost quite a bit more than a basic tow.
+It usually runs into multiple thousands of dollars.
+And since that’s the case, I’m quite accustomed to questions regarding the charges.
+Insurance companies and company reps alike don’t understand what it takes to complete such a huge endeavor, especially in the middle of the night with a Trooper-enforced time frame.
+And when they get a look at the invoice— many of these guys… follow up with aggressive questioning.

-Three days after the job was completed I received a call from Henry, from the trucking company.
-To say that he was unhappy with the bill, was an understatement.
+Three days after the job was completed, I received a call from Henry from the trucking company.
+To say that he was unhappy with the bill was an understatement.
 He was steaming…you could almost hear his teeth gnashing.
-I answered all of his questions and gave him justification for every item on the invoice and still, he wanted to fight.
-He was determined to cherry pick my charges and dispute the validity of something.
+I answered all of his questions and gave him justification for every item on the invoice, and still, he wanted to fight.
+He was determined to cherry-pick my charges and dispute the validity of something.
 And although I was annoyed at the suggestion that we hadn’t earned what was billed for, I kept my cool.
 I held back and refused to respond with the same vitriol and venom he spewed.
-And when he was finished nit-picking he asked one final question.
-He asked if I felt comfortable with all of the charges on the invoice.
-When I confidently told him that I did, he huffed and said something like “we’ll see about this”.

 In an instant, I was on the defense…my adrenaline began pumping because I suspected I was in for a fight.